sakhawat19/sakhawat19.github.io/index.md

 - Designed and developed dynamic web solutions using **WordPress, Drupal, and DotNetNuke** frameworks.
 - Created responsive website layouts using **Bootstrap, HTML5, CSS3, JavaScript, and C#**.
 - Focused on usability, performance, and modern UI/UX practices.

-## News
-- (Nov 2025) Collaborative article **"Stock Prediction Based On Annual Reports Using Large Language Model"** accepted for presentation at the [ACDSA 2025 Conference](https://www.acdsa.org/).
-- (Sep 2025) Article **"MMEC: Using MoE Efficiently for Mobile Edge Computing"** accepted for presentation at the [ICTC 2025 Conference](https://ictc.org/).
-- (Aug 2025) Article **"Detection of LLM Hallucinations Using Late Internal Representations"** accepted for presentation at the [ICMLA 2025 Conference](https://www.icmla-conference.org/icmla25/keydates.html).
-- (Jul 2025) Presented preliminary findings on **hallucination detection in LLMs** at internal research symposium, UNC Greensboro.
-- (Jul 2025) Presented preliminary findings on **hallucination detection in LLMs** at internal research symposium, UNC Greensboro.
-- (Jun 2025) Article **"Identifying Social Interaction Outliers with the Use of Network Analysis: Disk Decoration in the Middle Magdalenian Period"** accepted for presentation at the [ASONAM 2025 Conference](https://asonam.cpsc.ucalgary.ca/2025/) (August 2025).
-- (Mar 2024) Initiated collaboration with NSF-funded **Social Network Analysis of Magdalenian Hunter-Gatherers** project.
-- (Aug 2023) Joined UNC Greensboro (CS) as a Research Assistant.

 ## Contact